 Krommes' illustrations are simple and complex asking the reader to look deeper into story they show.
 The text and art compliment each other making this book a vivid sensory experience.
 In a world of modern fast paced picture books aiming to entertain short attention spans, BLUE ON BLUE refreshed me.

-This picture book for older readers is a five apple book, cream of the crop.
+I give this picture book for ages 2-6, five apples, cream of the crop.

 BLUE ON BLUE has a perfect theme for this age group who are learning about their world.
 Descriptive words roll off the readers tongue making it fun to read.
 It would make a wonderful gift or addition to a classroom or library.

 You can find out more about author DIANNE WHITE at her website, Diannewrites.